 The list of research areas that qualify for presentation at the Conference has been published

 The 10-minute presentation (to be followed by a five-minute question period) may be accompanied by a PowerPoint slide show (NOTE: No Prezi presentations will be accepted).
-The file, containing the slide show, should be sent by e-mail in advance of the conference (no later than 1:00 p.m., on Tuesday, October 13, 2015) to firstname.lastname@example.org.
+The file, containing the slide show, should be sent by e-mail in advance of the conference (no later than 1:00 p.m., on Friday, October 14, 2016) to firstname.lastname@example.org.
 Use your full name for the file name; e.g., a file submitted by Mark Moore would be named mark_moore.pptx.
 We recommend, strongly, that, as a backup, you also bring your presentation to the conference on a USB drive.
 All presentation rooms will be equipped with a (non-Macintosh) computer which presenters will be required to use if the presentation will include a slide show.
 All presentations will be stored on the computer, in advance, provided that they were submitted by the deadline.
 Personal computers will not be allowed.
 Failure to deliver the presentation, on time, may result in the presentation not being done.

 Please note that the maximum size for posters is 36 inches x 48 inches (either landscape or portrait orientation).
 Posters may be smaller.
 They may be printed on paper alone, laminated or mounted on foam core (although the last option is not recommended).
 Deliver the poster, between 7:30 a.m. and 9:00 a.m., on Thursday, October 20, 2016, in the lobby of the Graham Center ballroom (It will be posted for you in the appropriate room/session.)
 The day’s programming will then begin in the ballroom, where a continental breakfast will be served while the opening speaker makes his/her presentation.
 Additional helpful suggestions for poster presenters can be found at the WISC Writing Center Website; your Web browser will be re-directed to the University of Wisconsin-Madison Writing Center Web site, in a new window.

 Pay close attention to the specifications for the presentation.